Gamers need serious power and performance from their computer.

 A quad-core chip with four threads and power draws of 65W, the Ryzen 3 is speedy, and can be boosted even faster.
 All this allows the Inspiron 5675 to take demanding games in its stride.

 The AMD Radeon RX 560 card provides dedicated graphics for 4K displays.

 However, the limited 2GB memory may cause 1080p to slow the frames per second (fps) – an important consideration if you want smooth gameplay.

 Despite being an absolute steal, the Inspiron looks anything but, with its edgy deep blue LEDs illuminating the front and left-side panels.

 Lenovo Legion Y520 Gaming PC

 In a nutshell: Great-performing gaming rig with superb graphics and memory, that requires no tools for upgrading

-Take your gaming to the next level with the Lenovo Legion Y520, which has Quad HD for a seamless out-of-box experience.
+Take your gaming to the next level with the Lenovo Legion Y520, which works with Quad HD monitors for a seamless out-of-box experience.

 Four cores of processing power from the Intel Core i5 processor will ensure extremely smooth gameplay whilst multi-tasking – you can stream music and capture your game performance at the same time.

 The NVIDIA GTX 1060 graphics card makes every game look that much better.
 And with 3GB of dedicated graphics memory, you can play at a high frame rate.